cullen-molitor/KFM_Shiny_App/App/Text/Sites/gps_transects.md

 # GPS Transects

 So far 30 of the 33 active KFM sites have been mapped with GPS across the length of the transect.

-The three sites missing GPS transect data are:
+The three missing sites are:

 1. Wyckoff Ledge on San Miguel Island